 Ryan Moore on How Guns Save Lives

-I interviewed Ryan Moore on "How Guns Save Lives" on Philosophy in Action Radio on Wednesday, 6 March 2013.
-Listen to or download the podcast below.
+I interviewed Ryan Moore on "How Guns Save Lives" on 6 March 2013.
+Listen to or download this episode of Philosophy in Action Radio below.

 What does the right to self-defense mean – not just in theory but in practice too?
 What does that require of a person?